 This course equips students with the knowledge and skill needed to effectively integrate (ERM, ERP) computer based information systems for planning and decision support and operational control throughout all functional areas of the organization.
 It also equips students to understand and interact with e-business systems and to keep up with rapidly changing technologies.
-Prerequisite: computer proficiency, for Graduate credit must already be accepted into the MBA program.
+Prerequisite: computer proficiency, Application and acceptance to the MBA program is necessary prior to enrolling in this course.
 Fee: \$150.